 How is financial assistance determined and how much assistance will I qualify for?

 The Financial Assistance Committee evaluates each family’s application and determines an award.
 This confidential process takes into account the results of the FACTS Grant and Aid application and corresponding tax documentation.
 The Financial Assistance Committee will determine the eligibility of need and the amount of the award based on the amount of available funds, the number of applicants requesting assistance, and the need demonstrated by the applicant’s family.
-Assistance is given to current families first, and if there is remaining assistance available, new families are considered for financial awards.
-The school will determine whether assistance awards will come from general financial assistance funds or Georgia Apogee funds.
+The school will determine whether assistance awards will come from general financial assistance funds or Georgia GOAL funds.
 Demonstrated family need is the sole basis for an award.
 There are no merit scholarships of any kind.

 Are all grades eligible for financial assistance?